Garmin Fenix 7 review: all-round brilliance

 On paper, the Fenix 7X boasts up to 89 hours of battery life with full GPS enabled.
 That can stretch to 122 hours in perfect solar conditions.
 It’ll also extend to 101 hours in UltraTrac mode but drops down to 40 hours when you enable multi-GNSS multi-band settings for extra accuracy – less if you’re using music.

 It largely lives up to billing too.
-After 15 days, including 10 hours of full GPS and multiband GNSS workouts, we’d only torched 51%.
+After 15 days, including 10 hours of full GPS and multiband GNSS workouts, I’d only torched 51%.
 An hour’s GPS workout cost around 2% battery life.
-While on average, the battery burn rate doubled when using muti-GNSS, multi-band mode compared normal GPS mode.
+On average, the battery burn rate doubled when using muti-GNSS multi-band mode compared normal GPS mode.

 The battery skills aren’t restricted to longer staying power either.
 Garmin’s Power Manager is a stand out tool that lets you create your incredibly granular, fine-tuned custom power modes.
-For example, you can choose to switch off optical HR, toggle maps on and off, manage the backlight and, of course, change the GPS tracking frequency and options.
+For example, you can choose to switch off optical HR, toggle maps on and off, manage the backlight and, of course, change the GPS tracking frequency.

 Garmin Fenix 7 verdict